AviatrixSystems/Docs/HowTos/Azure_ingress_firewall_example.rst

   You can create multiple load balancers in the Ingress Spoke VNET.

 1. Prerequisite Setup
 --------------------------------

-1.1 Upgrade the Aviatrix Controller to at least version UserConnect-5.3.1428
+First of all, upgrade the Aviatrix Controller to at least version UserConnect-5.3.1428

   - https://docs.aviatrix.com/HowTos/inline_upgrade.html

-1.2 In this instruction, we are going to deploy the below topology in Azure
+In this instruction, we are going to deploy the below topology in Azure

 - Azure VNETs